-Any Project on Affected Streets, including Projects in single-family residential zoning containing a minimum of four dwelling units located on a corner lot or reverse corner lot are required to construct a curb return at the corner(s) of the abutting Intersection of Affected Streets.
+Any Project on Affected Streets, located on a corner lot or reverse corner lot are required to construct a curb return at the corner(s) of the abutting Intersection of Affected Streets.

 Intersection curb radius requirements provided in Table 3-1 through Table 3-4 are standards to determine the minimum radii based on street classification, lane configuration, and default design vehicle.
-For each development project, the Developer shall be responsible to provide vehicle turning templates using AutoTURN Software, or any software that complied with AASHTO Greenbook's vehicle movement design guidelines, to determine the appropriate curb radius for the curb ramp replacement at every abutting Intersection of Affected Streets based on Tables 3-1 - 3-4.
+For each development project, the Developer shall be responsible to provide vehicle turning templates using AutoTURN Software, or any software that complied with AASHTO Greenbook's vehicle movement design guidelines, to determine the appropriate curb radius for the curb ramp replacement at every abutting Intersection of Affected Streets based on Tables 3-1-3-4.
 All curb radii shall meet the requirements of all other applicable standards contained in the CSODS.

-Table 3-1 - Intersection Curb Radius Requirement for Local Street, Collector Street, and Downtown Collector Street Intersections Assume Design Vehicle SU-30
+Table 3-1 - Intersection Curb Radius Requirement for Local Street, Collector Street, and Downtown Collector Street Intersections

+Assume Design Vehicle SU-30